McKinley Safety Guidelines

 • Morning Procedures Map - English and Spanish >

 The gates open promptly at the end-of-school day bell and remain open for 10 minutes for pick-up.
-Parents should pre-arrange a pick-up location with their child such as outside the classroom or a meeting area on campus.
+Parents should pre-arrange a pick-up gate location with their child.
+Parents being picked up via the car drive through wait at the courtyard gate.

 Any students on campus after school must be enrolled in one of the after school programs with CREST, SAP, or the school.
 The students enrolled in these programs go directly there at the end-of-day bell and sign-in to the program.
 That program and their staff is then in charge of the supervision, safety, and learning of their students.
 If you have any questions or concerns with things that occur after school during one of these programs, please contact that program directly as they are seperate from the school.

 Students not enrolled in after school programs cannot play on the playground even if their parent is present.
 Parents who would like their child in 1st-5th grade to have access to the playground after school, may sign him/her up for CREST Playground Access.
-The playground is also open to the public after 6:00pm and on weekends.
+The playground is also open to the public on weekends and local parks are open daily.

 Parents may choose to let their child walk home on their own; parents should note this on the Emergency Card.

-Once a student exits the campus at the end of the school day, they may not return to campus without adult supervision.
+Once a student exits the campus at the end of the school day, they may not return to campus.
 If they leave after school to visit local vendors or businesses or visit in other friends’ homes, they will not be readmitted to campus.
 Please make sure that your child understands that once on campus, they should not leave without formal permission either during or after school.

 - Enter the staff parking lot through the “enter only” driveway.